tommililja/Farse/README.md

 ### To string

-Converting a Json to a string.
+Converting Json to a string.

 ```fsharp
 type JsonFormat =